eduk8s-tests/lab-tkg-aws-installer/workshop/content/extensions-and-services/02-connectivity-api-bundle.md

 This ensures we are working against the correct context before downloading any packages.

-To download the bundle for the connectivity API bundle run:
+To download the package for the connectivity API bundle run:

 ```execute-1
 vmw-cli cp tkg-connectivity-manifests-v1.2.0-vmware.2.tar